 Psychological symptoms

-On the other hand, there are also misidentifications, with 16% prevalence among patients with Alzheimer’s.
+On the other hand, there are also misidentifications, with a 16% prevalence among patients with Alzheimer’s.
 In addition, depression, anxiety and apathy are also common.
 In the specific case of the latter, apathy is one of the most common symptoms, with a 50% prevalence.

 Behavioral symptoms